Take Our Dry Eye Self-Test!

-Insufficient tear production and/or poor tear quality are the most common causes of dry eye syndrome.
+Insufficient tear production and/or poor tear quality are among the most common causes of dry eye syndrome.
 Inflammation of the lacrimal gland is the most common cause of insufficient tear volume.
 Meibomian gland dysfunction, inflammation of the glands at the eyelid margin, contributes to poor tear quality.
 Medications can also cause ocular dryness.
-Hormonal changes may contribute to insufficient and/or poor quality tears.
+Hormonal changes may contribute to insufficient and/or poor-quality tears.

 Treatment Options for Dry Eye Syndrome in Cleveland, Ohio.

-Artificial tears containing active ingredients such as carboxymethylcellulose, hydroxypropyl methylcellulose, glycerin, castor oil, polyethyline glycol or polyvinyl alcohol are used in mild cases of dry eyes.
+Artificial tears containing active ingredients such as carboxymethylcellulose, hydroxypropyl methylcellulose, glycerin, castor oil, polyethylene glycol or polyvinyl alcohol are used in mild cases of dry eyes.
 Not all artificial tear brands work the same or work in all patients.
 More severe cases require additional treatment.
-If you find yourself using your artificial tears three or more times a day you should use a preservative free tear.
-Most patients find that artificial tears do help, however the affect is only temporary, lasting only 10-15 minutes.
+If you find yourself using your artificial tears three or more times a day you should use a preservative-free tear.
+Most patients find that artificial tears do help, however, the effect is only temporary, lasting only 10-15 minutes.
 Most of these patients will experience significant relief with punctal occlusion.

 The puncta is the small opening found on the edge of the upper and lower eyelids next to the nose.
 Tears drain out of the eye through the puncta into the nose, this is why your nose runs when you cry.
 If you aren’t producing enough tears then you don’t want the tears that you are producing to be drained away.
 Punctal occlusion is painless and performed in the office, taking only a couple of minutes.

 Are you tired of living with dry eye?
-Request an appointment with the dry eye specialists at the Cleveland Eye Clinic, today!
+Take our Dry Eye Self-Test to get started on your path to dry eye treatment.
+Following your self-test, request an appointment with the dry eye specialists at the Cleveland Eye Clinic today!